15 May 2025

 4. Connect with Current Transfer Students for Insights

 The best advice comes from those who’ve been in your shoes.
-Join CSU transfer student groups, forums, or social media pages to connect with former transfer students.
+Join CSU transfer candidate groups, forums, or social media pages to connect with former transfer candidates.
 Understanding their experiences will help you navigate the transfer process smoothly.

 5. Plan Ahead for a Smooth Transition to CSUF